Skip to content

 Learn what perpetual futures contracts are, how they differ from traditional futures, and why they have become the most popular derivative in crypto.

 Perpetual futures contracts, known as "perps," are crypto derivative tools that let traders bet on the price of Bitcoin, Ethereum, and hundreds of other crypto assets without ever owning the asset itself.
-Unlike old-style futures that expire on a set date, perps have no expiration.
+Unlike traditional futures that expire on a set date, perps have no expiration.
 You can hold a long or short trade for as long as you keep enough margin.
-First launched by BitMEX in 2016, perps now dominate crypto trading volume, often beating spot markets by three times or more.
-This guide covers everything you need to know about how perps work: funding rates, leverage, force-close mechanics, and the differences between CEXes and DEXes.
+First launched by BitMEX in 2016, perps now dominate crypto trading volume, often beating spot markets by three times or more — as of July 2026, the venues PerpFinder tracks clear roughly $200 billion in perp volume every 24 hours.
+This guide covers everything you need to know about how perps work: funding rates, leverage, liquidation mechanics, and the differences between CEXes and DEXes.

 How Perps Differ from Traditional Futures